-A stunning public performance work from festivals in Italy and South Korea, 'Muljil 2' features four performers encased in glass tanks full of water.
+Having toured to festivals in Italy, UK, Hungary, Denmark and South Korea, MULJIL is a stunning public performance that features four performers encased in glass tanks full of water.
 Working with performers from the local refugee community, this piece engages with concepts of isolation and alienation within urban routines.

 Haenyeo (sea women) or female divers of Jeju Island, Korea, dive into the sea to gather various shellfish.
 The Korean word ‘muljil’ refers to their diving activities without equipment.
 It is understood that when diving into the deep water, each haenyeo endures a critical moment of breathlessness at least twice.
 Only those who are determined to risk their lives can overcome such brief moments of crisis.
 Haenyeo explain that they dive into the water to face death and then come out alive every day.
 The crossroads of life and death that haenyeo encounter when diving certainly exist in our daily lives.

 For one reason or another, people come face to face with death.
 We owe much to those who endure the agony and hatred present in the world.
 Although separated like islands, we are all immersed in the same sea.

 Director: Jinyeob Lee

 Performers: Geungho Nam, Hyunsung Seo, Aeri Lee, Jaeho Lee, Kijang Han

 Lighting designer: Dongseon Shin